wgmo/graphtik/docs/source/arch.rst

         In addition to writing values, the :func:`.vcat` or :func:`.hcat` modifiers (& respective accessors) support also `pandas concatenation` for `provides`.

+        Note that all non-root dependencies are implicitly created as jsonp if the operation has a `current-working-document` defined.

     cwd
     current-working-document